Schloss Dagstuhl – Leibniz Center for Informatics,

 - diversified job activities with plenty of room for your ideas and creativity

-- home office opportunities and flexible, family-friendly working conditions, as certified by the audit berufundfamilie
+- home office opportunities (Residence in Germany required) and flexible, family-friendly working conditions, as certified by the audit berufundfamilie

 We expect from you

 - a PhD degree, a Master’s degree, or an equivalent higher education degree in computer science or a similar field

 - good knowledge of research data management (e.g. FAIR data principles, long term archiving, and metadata standards)